 Although Pliny is a tool that could be useful in itself, it also represents a model of how computing tools could be built for the humanities.
 It uses the plugin model proposed and developed for Eclipse that allows independant tool developers to construct tools that can interact with each other in sophisticated ways.
 I believe that this model, although of course not proposed originally with the humanities computing tool builder in mind, provides some significant benefits both for the tool builder and tool user.
 The page Building Tools on Pliny talks a little more about this in terms suitable for a software developer, and provides references to facilities to help a programmer get started doing this.

 Pliny's development has been made possible by the provision of leave time for me in the academic year 2005-6 so that I could focus on Pliny's development.
 I am much indebted to Harold Short (director of CCH) and King's College London (KCL) for making this possible.
 Furthermore, in 2008 the Andrew W. Mellon Foundation awarded KCL one of its MATC awards to Pliny.
-The money provided will make it possible for more work to be done on Pliny.
+The money provided made it possible for more work to be done on Pliny.
 I wish to thank the Mellon Foundation for making this possible.